 Linden lives in East Lansing & spends their time as a proud stay at home Mapa to 3 kids.
 They are affiliated with the Salus Center, where they act as Admin Coordinator.
 Their primary interests in working with Queering Medicine include LGBTQ Families and general community access and outreach.

 Wilfredo Flores (he/him/his)

-Originally from San Antonio, Texas, Wilfredo is currently a first-year writing instructor at MSU and a third-year PhD student in The Department of Writing, Rhetoric, and American Cultures.
+Originally from San Antonio, Texas, Wilfredo is currently a first-year writing instructor at MSU and a fourth-year PhDcandidate in The Department of Writing, Rhetoric, and American Cultures.
 He also acts as Treasurer for the Michigan Indígena/Chicanx Community Alliance & Ambassador for Foster Academics, Mentoring Success in the School of Social Work.
 His primary interests in working with Queering Medicine include community outreach, health communication, sexual health, and accessibility.
 In his free time, Wilfredo likes going to the gym, reading, and playing/streaming video games.

 Vanessa Burnett (she/her/hers)

 Vanessa lives in Lansing and recently completed her Master of Public Health degree at MSU.
 She works as a community health associate at the Michigan Public Health Institute (MPHI) working primarily on the Michigan Child Death Review Program, Sudden Unexpected Infant Death case registry, and facilitating health equity trainings.
 Vanessa’s focus is health equity and social justice.
 Her primary interests with Queering Medicine are community outreach and queer-friendly healthcare spaces.
 In her free time, Vanessa enjoys traveling, reading, seeking out delicious food, dancing, and spending time with her significant other, family and friends!

 Vera Nattler (they/them/she/her)